-Habitat for Humanity ReStores are non-profit home-improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
-Habitat ReStore Vail Valley is located on 751 Chambers Avenue in Eagle, Colorado.
-All store proceeds are used to build Habitat for Humanity homes in our local community.
+Habitat for Humanity ReStores are nonprofit home-improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
+Habitat ReStore Vail Valley is located at 250 Lindbergh Drive, Gypsum, Colorado.
+All store proceeds are used to build Habitat for Humanity homes in Eagle County.